-The APWA Illinois Chapter is comprised of approximately 400 members throughout the state of Illinois, excluding the six-county region of northeast Illinois, which is part of the APWA Chicago Metro Chapter.
-Its members work largely for public agencies, consultants, and equipment/material suppliers.
+The APWA Illinois Chapter is comprised of approximately 400 members throughout the state of Illinois, excluding Cook County, Lake County, McHenry County, Dekalb County, Kane County, DuPage County, Kendall County, Grundy County, Will County, and Kankakee County, which are part of the APWA Chicago Metro Chapter.
+The Illinois Chapter’s members work largely for public agencies, consultants, and equipment/material suppliers.
 APWA and the Illinois Chapter provide an outstanding value to anyone associated in the public works field.
 The education, networking, and camaraderie are invaluable.

 The Chapter is divided into five branches, including Northwest, Central, Prairie, Gateway, and Shawnee.
 The branches typically meet four to six times per year and include a business meeting, topical speaker, and lunch.
 Click here to view more information on the branches and the branch boundaries map.